-For Copy Hackers, Joanna likes to use notes for blog post ideas - as notes can be shuffled around easily between projects (since all cards can be accessed from the All Notes dropdown, found in the Notes dropdown menu in any Project).
+For Copy Hackers, Joanna likes to use notes for blog post ideas - as notes can be shuffled around easily between projects (since all of your notes can be accessed from the All Notes dropdown, found in the Note Library option of the purple navigation bar).

 Jo then tags the notes as "post ideas" and when she wants to flesh an idea out, she drags the note into the document, further develops the idea and then converts her updates/changes back into a new note (using the following icon in the floating document editor):

-Other Airstory users like to use projects to keep track of ideas - as projects can have deadlines (email notifications are still forthcoming for expired/approaching deadlines) and word count goals.
+Other Airstory users like to use a New Project to keep track of ideas - as projects can have deadlines and word count goals.
 Additionally, you can use the tabs along the top of the document to manage versions (mainly "Draft" and "Final").

 For blogging in general, we're excited about 2 aspects of Airstory: